-Exp pected results Performance indicators • All legal advice is provided in accordance with the ICC legal infrastructure and fully addresses the scope of the request from the OTP clients.
-The degree of acceptance by OTP clients that the legal advice is (a) in accordance with the ICC legal infrastructure and (b) fully addresses the scope of the request from the OTP clients. • All legal advice is provided on time.
-The proportion of requests met on time and the average extent of any delays. • ICC-OTP Guest Lecture series continues to be organized on a monthly basis, with an attendance of at least 40 participants, and attracts increased external legal-academic interest.
-The number of guest lectures scheduled.
-Attendance rates.
-Level of external interest compared to 2005. • Client-friendly, practical and engaging legal training for members of the Office (rated at least good by attendees on average).
-Average rating of legal training provided by Section through the evaluation procedures. • Systematic legal-academic network development plan approved and 2006 elements fully implemented.
-Proportion of 2006 elements of development plan implemented. • Effective and timely assistance to outsource agency(ies) in accordance with service agreements and protocols.
+Exp pected results Performa nce indicators • All legal advice is provided in accordance with the ICC legal infrastructure and fully addresses the scope of the request from the OTP clients. legal legal degree of acceptance by OTP clients that the advice is (a) in accordance with the ICC infrastructure and (b) fully addresses the e of the request from the OTP clients. • All legal advice is provided on time. proportion of requests met on time and the age extent of any delays. • ICC-OTP Guest Lecture series continues to be organized on a monthly basis, with an attendance of at least 40 participants, and attracts increased external legal-academic interest. • Atter number of guest lectures scheduled. ndance rates. el of external interest compared to 2005. • Client-friendly, practical and engaging legal training for members of the Office (rated at least good by attendees on average). rage rating of legal training provided by ion through the evaluation procedures. • Systematic legal-academic network development plan approved and 2006 elements fully implemented. ortion of 2006 elements of development plan emented.

 Proportion of assistance obligations met.